Pylons/pylons/pylons/docs/en/tutorials/quickwiki_tutorial.rst

     $ cd QuickWiki
     $ paster serve --reload development.ini

-.. note :: We have started the :command:`paster serve` with the :option:`--reload` option.
+.. note :: We have started :command:`paster serve` with the :option:`--reload` option.
 This means any changes that we make to code will cause the server to restart (if necessary); your changes are immediately reflected on the live site.

 Visit http://127.0.0.1:5000 where you will see the introduction page.
 Now delete the file :file:`public/index.html` so we can see the front page of the wiki instead of this welcome page.
 If you now refresh the page, the Pylons built-in error document support will kick in and display an ``Error 404`` page, indicating the file could not be found.
 We'll setup a controller to handle this location later.